 We recognise that lockdown will have had a huge impact upon children and families and, although they may have had many positive experiences, the pandemic may have affected the mental wellbeing of some in more negative ways.
 Pinewood staff are aware of and prepared for this and will be guided by the Head of Well-Being and Emotional Support in supporting children as they resume school life.
-Measures in place offering additional support have been communicated to all children at the start of term.
+Measures in place offering additional support have been communicated to all children.

 What will happen if there is a case of Covid-19 in the School?

 In accordance with government guidance, we will take all the necessary steps if children or staff display symptoms of Covid-19.